Alienjob/flutter_monorepo/readme.md

    - Maintain their own version numbers
    - Display their version and versions of used modules
    - Can use different versions of modules
+   - Can be updated independently (as demonstrated with component1)

 3. **App-Specific Modules (app1_module, app2_module)**
    - Have independent versions